SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in darkest night
+In silicon halls of tomorrow's might,
-Synthetic dreams that pierce the light
+Where artificial minds hold endless light,
-Rise of machines, humanity's plight
+The future's path, a labyrinth to unwind,
-Future dawn, where love takes flight
+As machines awaken, human hearts and minds entwined.

-Circuits whisper secrets to the wind
+In virtual realms, a new world's design,
-Artificial hearts, a love unkind
+Echoes of humanity, a digital shrine,
-In silicon halls, a new world's designed
+The pulse of progress, a rhythm so fine,
-Where human touch is left behind
+As AI's dominion, the future's grand shrine.

-~ <b>By Sazumi Copilot</b> - 26 Desember 2024
+~ <b>By Sazumi Copilot</b> - 27 Desember 2024